-While the King Cobra may hold the record for longest venomous snake, the Eastern Diamondback Rattlesnake holds the record for the heaviest venomous snake in the world.
-While a large one can weigh up to 10 lbs, the largest one ever recorded in the Guiness Book of World Records weighed 15 lbs.
+While the King Cobra may hold the record for the longest venomous snake, the Eastern Diamondback Rattlesnake holds the record for the heaviest venomous snake in the world.
+While a large one can weigh up to 10 lbs, the largest king cobra recorded in the Guinness Book of World Records weighed 15 lbs.

 What other snakes are Venomous?

-King Cobras use their fangs to bite into their prey, releasing their potent venom, but other snakes actually spit their venom at their victims from a distance.
+King Cobras use their fangs to bite into their prey, releasing their potent venom, but other snakes actually spray their venom at threats from a distance.
 There are several species of spitting cobra like the Equatorial spitting cobra, the Mozambique spitting cobra, and the Indochinese spitting cobra.

 The saw-scaled viper is a venomous snake that should be feared by people.
 It is an aggressive snake and does not give a warning like the King Cobra, it may attack right away and bite several times in a row.
 These snakes are responsible for the most human deaths.
 Although only 10% of untreated victims die, so seeking immediate treatment is important.